-- (6) Represents restricted shares of the Company's Common Stock.
-Subject to the terms and conditions of the Company's Equity Incentive Plan and the related restricted stock award agreement, including as described below under "Compensation Plans and Arrangements," these restricted shares are scheduled to vest on October 28, 2029 - (7) Represents restricted shares of the Company's Common Stock.
-Subject to the terms and conditions of the Company's Equity Incentive Plan and the related restricted stock award agreement, including as described below under "Compensation Plans and Arrangements," 6,468 of these restricted shares are scheduled to vest on February 12, 2026, the date on which Mr. Lazar will reach the age of 62 (subject to an accelerated vesting schedule for 50% of such shares if the Company's total consolidated revenues for four consecutive fiscal quarters, in the aggregate, equals or exceeds a certain specified amount, which would represent an approximately 50% increase in total revenues compared to the Company's consolidated revenues for the fiscal year ended June 30, 2020), and the balance of these restricted shares is scheduled to vest in three remaining equal annual installments, with the first such installment having vested during November 2022 and the remaining two installments being scheduled to vest in November 2023 and 2024. - (8) Represents restricted shares of the Company's Common Stock.
-Subject to the terms and conditions of the Company's Equity Incentive Plan and the related restricted stock award agreement, including as described below under "Compensation Plans and Arrangements," 75% of these restricted shares are scheduled to vest on September 10, 2031, and the balance of these restricted shares is scheduled to vest on September 10, 2025.
+- (9) Represents restricted shares of the Company's Common Stock.
+Subject to the terms and conditions of the Company's Equity Incentive Plan and the related restricted stock award agreement, including as described below under "Compensation Plans and Arrangements," as of June 30, 2023, 6,468 of these restricted shares were scheduled to vest on February 12, 2026, the date on which Mr. Lazar will reach the age of 62 (subject to an accelerated vesting schedule for 50% of such shares under certain circumstances), and the balance of these restricted shares is scheduled to vest in two remaining equal annual installments during November 2023 and 2024.
+In accordance with the terms of the restricted stock award agreement, based on the Company's results for the fiscal year ended June 30, 2023, 1,617 of the restricted shares otherwise scheduled to vest on February 12, 2026 vested on October 5, 2023 upon the filing of the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2023, or such date and 1,617 of the restricted shares otherwise schedule to vest on February 12, 2026 are now scheduled to vest in four equal installments during October 2024, 2025, 2026, and 2027. - (10) Represents restricted shares of the Company's Common Stock.
+Subject to the terms and conditions of the Company's Equity Incentive Plan and the related restricted stock award agreement, including as described below under "Compensation Plans and Arrangements," 7,727 of these restricted shares are scheduled to vest on September 10, 2031 and the balance of these restricted shares is scheduled to vest on September 10, 2025. - (11) Represents restricted shares of the Company's Common Stock.
+Subject to the terms and conditions of the Company's Equity Incentive Plan and the related restricted stock award agreement, including as described under "Compensation Plans and Arrangements" below, as of June 30, 2023, 10,121 of these restricted shares are scheduled to vest on September 27, 2032 and the balance of these restricted stock shares are scheduled to vest in four equal installments during September 2023, 2024, 2025, and 2026.
+The first such annual installment vested during September 2023.

-As previously described, in addition to the restricted stock awards set forth in the table above, during September 2022, the Company, upon the approval of the Compensation Committee, granted (a) a restricted stock award of 202,430 shares of the Company's Common Stock to Mr. Nahmad, (b) a restricted stock award of 20,242 shares of the Company's Common Stock to Mr. Lazar, and (c) 40,486 restricted stock units to Mr. Marks.
-Subject to the terms and conditions of the Company's Equity Incentive Plan and the applicable award agreements, the restricted stock awards and restricted stock units granted to the Named Executive Officers during September 2022 are in each case scheduled to vest 50% on the ten-year anniversary of the grant date and 50% in four, equal annual installments commencing in September 2023.
+As previously described, in addition to the restricted stock awards set forth in the table above, during October 2023, the Company, upon the approval of the Compensation Committee, granted (a) a restricted stock award of 166,667 shares of the Company's Common Stock to Mr. Nahmad, (b) 18,519 restricted stock units to Mr. Marks, and (c) restricted stock awards of 9,134 shares of the Company's Common Stock to Mr. Lazar.
+Subject to the terms and conditions of the Company's Equity Incentive Plan and the applicable award agreements, these restricted stock awards and units are in each case scheduled to vest 50% on the ten-year anniversary of the grant date and 50% in four, equal annual installments commencing in October 2024.